 When we do things a specific way, the brain forms pathways.

 The more we do something, the more often the brain uses that pathway.
-And, the more a pathway gets used, the stronger it becomes.
+And, the more often a pathway is used, the stronger it becomes.

-By using positive affirmations, kids think about themselves in a positive way, even though this may feel unnatural to them.
+By using positive affirmations, kids think about themselves in a positive way, even though this may feel unnatural to them, at first.

 Eventually, using positive affirmations will come naturally.